sroccoli1/homeinventoryweb/README.md

 5. Set up the database :
   1. [Create a DB and its associated user](https://doc.ubuntu-fr.org/mysql#creer_une_base_de_donnees_et_un_utilisateur_qui_lui_est_associe)
   2. Create the DB tables : in your browser go to localhost, you’ll see a list of files.
 Click on createtables.php to create the tables.

-Congrats, you can start using HomeInventoryWeb!
+  6. Congrats, you can start developping and testing HomeInventoryWeb!